 A critical accounting policy is one that is both important to the presentation of our financial position and results of operations, and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
-These uncertainties are discussed in Part I, Item 1A of our Annual Report on Form 10-K for the year ended September 30, 2021.
-We believe our critical accounting policies relate to the more significant judgments and estimates used in the preparation of our consolidated financial statements.
+These uncertainties are discussed in Part I, Item 1A of our 2021 Form 10-K. We believe our critical accounting policies relate to the more significant judgments and estimates used in the preparation of our consolidated financial statements.

 We believe the critical accounting policies discussed in the section entitled "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies" in our Annual Report on Form 10-K for the fiscal year ended September 30, 2021 represent the most significant judgments and estimates used in the preparation of our consolidated financial statements.
-There have been no significant changes in our critical accounting policies during the three months ended December 31, 2021.
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies" in our 2021 Form 10-K represent the most significant judgments and estimates used in the preparation of our consolidated financial statements.
+There have been no significant changes in our critical accounting policies during the six months ended March 31, 2022.